 Repairing Floating Hardwood Floors

-Repairing floating hardwood floors is the hardest type of them all.
-Reasons being the floor is not attached to the subfloor as they are with glue downs or nailed floors.
+When it comes to any major repairs the floating floor is the hardest type of them all.
+Reasons being the floor is not attached to the sub floor as they are with glue downs or nailed floors.
 Absolute precision is needed to insure the tongue and groove go back together in the same vertical plane.
 Our procedure involves a square edged glued floating floor.
 Without perfect alignment it will be visible and becomes a sock catcher as board edges will be raised.

-Considering once again this is a glue together floating floor, pieces will not fall out as easily as a click together floor.
+Considering this was a glue together floating floor, pieces will not fall out as easily as a click together floor.
 Forgive the quality of the photos, or the actual demonstrations.
 This repair was done prior to the idea of this site.

-You can remove the larger portion of the board by wiggling up and down, but keep a sharp eye on how it may be affecting the good boards that will remain (outside the white line above).
+You can remove the larger cut out portion of the board by wiggling up and down, but keep a sharp eye on how it may be affecting the good boards that will remain (outside the seams above).
 Adjacent boards can get damaged easily.

 After removal of the larger part of the board our next step calls for carefully wiggling the smaller pieces from their glued position by tapping with a hammer and chisel.
 Chisel blade must be sharp because it needs to bite into the wood.
 Tap carefully away from the remaining boards into the center.